Texas Transfer on Death Deed

 The legislation that repealed the statutory form also tasked the Texas Supreme Court with promulgating a new official form.

-The matter was delegated to a forms committee but an informed source reports that no progress has been made at this time.
+The matter was delegated to a forms committee but reliable sources report that limited progress has been made at this time.

 What are the minimum requirements for a Texas TODD?